carls113/RCAC-temp-hpc-exchange/docs/source/week3/scripts.rst

 ^^^^^^^^^^^

 Successful programs should exit with a zero (0).
-And any non-zero exit statis should be considered an error condition.
-Often, programs will document the meaning of their different exit status values in thier manual page.
+And any non-zero exit status should be considered an error condition.
+Often, programs will document the meaning of their different exit status values in their manual page.

 .. code-block::